rdkcentral/Lightning/docs/PackageExports/index.md

 require("@lightningjs/core/inspector");
 ```

-Outside of including the Lightning Inspector via a seperate `<script>` tag in your application's HTML, you can import/require it as of v2.12:
+Outside of including the Lightning Inspector via a seperate `<script>` tag in your application's HTML, you can import/require it as of version 2.12:

 The Inspector itself does not export any functions/classes/etc via either module style, but it does execute when included and places an `attachInspector()` method onto the browser's `window` object.